vega/altair/doc/user_guide/troubleshooting.rst

        NoSuchEntryPoint: No 'notebook' entry point found in group 'altair.vegalite.v2.renderer'

-   This means that you have not installed the vega3 package.
+   This means that you have not installed the vega package.
 If you see this error, please make sure to follow the standard installation instructions at :ref:`installation-notebook`.